Glycogen storage diseases are caused by the lack of an enzyme needed to change glucose into glycogen and break down glycogen into glucose.

 Symptoms of Glycogen Storage Diseases

 Some of these diseases cause few symptoms.
 Others are fatal.
 The specific symptoms, age at which symptoms start, and their severity vary considerably between these diseases.
 For types II, V, and VII, the main symptom is usually weakness (myopathy).
 For types I, III, and VI, symptoms are low levels of sugar in the blood (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more ) and protrusion of the abdomen (because excess or abnormal glycogen may enlarge the liver).
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more ) and protrusion of the abdomen (because excess or abnormal glycogen may enlarge the liver).
 Low levels of sugar in the blood cause sweating, confusion, and sometimes seizures and coma.
 Other consequences for children may include stunted growth, frequent infections, and sores in the mouth and intestines.

 Glycogen storage diseases tend to cause uric acid (a waste product) to accumulate in the joints, which can cause gout Gout Gout is a disorder in which deposits of uric acid crystals accumulate in the joints because of high blood levels of uric acid (hyperuricemia).
-The accumulations of crystals cause flare-ups ... read more , and in the kidneys, which can cause kidney stones Stones in the Urinary Tract Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
+The accumulations of crystals cause flares (attacks)... read more , and in the kidneys, which can cause kidney stones Stones in the Urinary Tract Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
 Tiny stones may cause no symptoms, but larger stones... read more .
 In type I glycogen storage disease, kidney failure is common at age 11 to 20 years or later.

 Diagnosis of Glycogen Storage Diseases